jihunhwang/jihunhwang.github.io/_pages/notes.md

 <font size="4">
 <p>
 Below are the notes I made for the courses I was assigned to teach, classes I took, and the seminars I attended (not I presented!).
-Roughly, UMass Amherst adopts the following course numbering system: 300-599 Undergraduate, <b>500-699 Master's</b>, and <b>600-899 Doctoral</b>.
-See <a href="https://www.umass.edu/senate/course-proposal-info">this</a> for more details.

-Please do not reproduce or distribute without permission.
+Please do not reproduce or distribute these without permission.
 </p>
 </font>

-###### Courses I Taught or TAed
+###### Courses I TAed at UMass
 <font size="4">
 <ul>